-- 1) The goals of the program. - 2) What data will be collected to measure the success of the program. - 3) How the success of the training program will be evaluated. - F. Certification of Accreditation (5 points possible) (Does not count toward Project Narrative page limit)
+- 1) The goals of the program. - 2) What data will be collected to measure the success of the program. - 3) How the success of the training program will be evaluated. - F. Certification of Accreditation (1 points possible) (Does not count toward Project Narrative page limit)

 Existing programs must provide a copy of the most recent accreditation letter from the Accreditation Council for Graduate Medical Education.
 New programs must provide a plan for achieving accreditation or documentation relating to an application in process for program accreditation.
-To qualify for an award, the new program must be in effect no later than July 1, 2017.

-4. Budget Narrative and Plan (10 points possible)
+4. Budget Narrative and Plan (5 points possible)

 Format: The budget narrative must not exceed one (1) page, it must be double-spaced, Times New Roman 12-point font with 1-inch margins on all sides of 81⁄2 by 11 size (letter size) paper.
-For the budget plan, use the template located in Attachment B.